qutip/qutip/doc/guide/dynamics/dynamics-options.rst

 ..
 QuTiP
    Copyright (C) 2011-2012, Paul D. Nation & Robert J. Johansson

-.. _odeoptions:
+.. _Options:

 *********************************************
-Setting Options for the Dynamics ODE Solvers
+Setting Options for the Dynamics Solvers
 *********************************************

-Occasionally it is necessary to change the built in parameters of the ODE solvers used by both the :func:`qutip.mesolve` and :func:`qutip.mcsolve` functions.
-The ODE options for either of these functions may be changed by calling the Odeoptions class :class:`qutip.Odeoptions`
+Occasionally it is necessary to change the built in parameters of the dynamics solvers used by for example the :func:`qutip.mesolve` and :func:`qutip.mcsolve` functions.
+The options for all dynamics solvers may be changed by using the Options class :class:`qutip.Options`.

->>> opts = Odeoptions()
+>>> opts = Options()

 the properties and default values of this class can be view via the `print` function::

     >>> print(opts)
-	Odeoptions properties:
+	Options properties:
 	----------------------
 	atol:          1e-08
 	rtol:          1e-06